neondatabase/website/content/docs/guides/logical-replication-neon.md

 ## Unused replication slots

-To prevent storage bloat, **Neon automatically removes an _inactive_ replication slot if you have other _active_ replication slots**.
-Removal occurs after 75 minutes.
+To prevent storage bloat, **Neon automatically removes inactive replication slots after 75 minutes of inactivity if you have other active replication slots**.

-If you have only one replication slot, and that slot becomes inactive, it is not removed due to inactivity because a single replication slot does not bloat storage.
-If you find that your single replication slot has been removed, please contact [Neon Support](/docs/introduction/support).
+If you have only one replication slot, and that slot becomes inactive, it will not be dropped because a single replication slot does not cause storage bloat.

-### What causes a replication slot to become inactive?

 An inactive replication slot is one that doesn't acknowledge `flush_lsn` progress for an extended period.
 This is the same `flush_lsn` value found in the `pg_stat_replication` view in your Neon database.

-An _inactive_ replication slot is often the result of a _dead subscriber_, where the replication slot is not dropped after a subscriber is deactivated or becomes unavailable.
-An inactive replication slot can also result from a replication delay configured on the subscriber.
-For example, some subscribers allow you to configure the replication frequency or set a replication delay to minimize usage.
+An _inactive_ replication slot can be the result of a dead subscriber, where the replication slot has not been removed after a subscriber is deactivated or becomes unavailable.
+An inactive replication slot can also result from a long replication delay configured on the subscriber.
+For example, subscribers like Fivetran or Airbyte let you to configure the replication frequency or set a replication delay to minimize usage.

-### How to avoid removal of inactive replication slots
+### How to avoid removal of replication slots

+- If replication frequency configured on the subscriber is more than 75 minutes, you can prevent replication slots from being dropped by changing the replication frequency to every 60 minutes, for example.

-To avoid having "inactive" replication slots removed, ensure that your subscriber reports `flush_lsn` progress regularly and that your replication connection doesn't disappear for more than 75 minutes.
-If the 75-minute limit is not sufficient for your replication setup, please contact [Neon Support](/docs/introduction/support) to discuss a limit extension.
+  This will ensure that your subscriber reports `flush_lsn` progress more frequently than every 75 minutes.
+If increasing replication frequency is not possible, please contact [Neon Support](/docs/introduction/support) for alternatives.

-If using Debezium, ensure that [flush.lsn.source](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-flush-lsn-source) is set to `true` to allow WAL logs on the source to be cleared.
+- If using Debezium, set [flush.lsn.source](https://debezium.io/documentation/reference/stable/connectors/postgresql.html#postgresql-property-flush-lsn-source) to `true` to ensure that `flush_lsn` progress is being reported.
 For other subscriber platforms, check for an equivalent setting to make sure it's configured to acknowledge progress on the subscriber.

 ### What to do if your replication slot is removed